red-vel-vet/RedVelvet/README.md

 - **List View of Events**: Displays upcoming events sorted by date.
 - **Event Details**: Click on an event to get more information.
 - **RSVP**: Click the RSVP button to navigate to the event website to buy tickets.
-- **Web Scraping**: Daily web scraping updates the database with new events at 3 AM.

 ## Tech Stack